Bonf6059/ISA-Medieval/README.md

 - Add new drugs
 - Reorganizing textures - move folders into eachother (meal into Items, production into Building, ecc)
 - Add Opium from Poppies
+- Need to decide wheter to add back the heddif from the food (different from the thought present atm - dependent on quality)

 # Old updates

+28/10/2025
+- Fixed errors given by the missing heddif in the food by removing them
+- disabled temporarely the thought given by eating the food

 27/10/2025
 - Changed materials for Criopyrinth stuff using only metallic instead of metallic and stony because IDK how to fix the mask